bcgov/aps-infra-platform/documentation/how-to/sdx-subsystems.md

     Submitting a role name other than `subsystem-owner`, `tech-lead`, or `access-manager` returns a `4xx` naming the unsupported value.

+### CS Link - Service Provider Privacy Zone

+If the subsystem is going to be a Resource Server (RS) providing a service, the subsystem MUST set its privacy zone defined in the Authorization Party (AP) and be reviewed by the AP Owner before it can be connected to clients.

+For an non-exhaustive list, see: https://id.gov.bc.ca/oauth2/privacy-zones.

+=== "Restish CLI"

+    ```sh
+    restish sdx upsert-subsystem \
+      my-org \
+      name: MY-NEW-SUBSYSTEM, \
+      privacyZone: "urn:ca:bc:gov:buseco:prod"
+    ```

+### CS Link - Service Client Integration

+If the subsystem is going to be a Relying Party, the subsystem MUST set the Authorization Party (AP) Integration ID to identify which access requests this subsystem will accept from the AP.

+=== "Restish CLI"

+    Example setting the integration ID to `22308`.

+    ```sh
+    restish sdx upsert-subsystem \
+      my-org \
+      name: MY-NEW-SUBSYSTEM, \
+      'integrations: [{integrationClientId:"22308"}]'
+    ```

 ### Delete a subsystem

 A subsystem can be deleted when it has no active connection requests and no